FOREX-Dollar shakes two-day fall on solid data, Fed speakers

 * Greenback shakes off weak U.S. retail sales

-* Dollar headed for positive week vs euro, Swiss franc (Updates to include reference to Paris explosions)
+* Dollar headed for positive week vs euro, Swiss franc (Updates to late U.S. trading, refreshes rates, adds quote)

 By Dion Rabouin